o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 ## Widgets and layouts

-Widgets are containers for UI elements, and layouts define how those UI elements are arranged.
-Your custom shape tool is essentially a main widget that contains sub-widgets of UI elements within it.
+With Qt, you can create *widgets*, which are containers for UI elements, and *layouts* which define how those UI elements are arranged.
+Your custom tool is a main widget that contains sub-widgets of UI elements.
 Each widget can have its own layout.
-This nested widget and layout structure allows you to organize groups of UI elements.
+The nested widget and layout structure allows you to organize groups of UI elements.

 The `ShapeExampleWidget` class inherits from `QWidget`, which creates the main widget.
 The following instructions walk you through how to set up the main widget's layout.
 Be aware that some of the instructions may already be done by the `CppToolGem` template.